© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 170m north of the Ordnance Survey triangulation pillar on Cox Tor is a scheduled monument protected by Historic England under reference 1011502.
 View the official record →

-Round cairn 170m north of the Ordnance Survey triangulation pillar on Cox Tor is a Bronze Age funerary monument located on Dartmoor in Devon.
+Round cairn 170m north of the Ordnance Survey triangulation pillar on Cox Tor is a Bronze Age burial monument located on the high moorland of Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011502.

 Round cairn 170m north of the Ordnance Survey triangulation pillar on Cox Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011502.